sulman15/transferino/README.md

 - `app/services/` - Contains the scraper services
 - `bin/` - Scripts for running and testing
 - `config/` - Configuration files
+- `.env` - Environment variables for sensitive information

+## Security

+Sensitive information like API tokens and channel IDs should be stored in the `.env` file, which is excluded from Git.
+Never commit your actual tokens to the repository.

 ## Contributing